neopixl/PixlUI/README.md

 - Focus listener
 - Batch listener (replace TextWatcher, wich that you can intercept DEL touch on all API)

+AutoCompleteEditText:
+- Custom font
+- Copy/Cut/Paste (enable/disable) (works on all API version)
+- Cancel clipboard content (works on all API version)
+- Text All caps (works on all API version) - (in progress)
+- Focus listener
+- Batch listener (replace TextWatcher, wich that you can intercept DEL touch on all API)

 Image View:
 - Alpha  (works on all API version)